Interpolative Fusions I: -categorical and -stable base

-The conditions of Theorem~\ref{thm:psd1} are satisfied for instance when $L_\cap =\emptyset$ and $T_\cap$ is the theory of infinite sets.
-Hence, we recover Winkler's ``prehistoric results'' on interpolative fusions, Theorem~\ref{thm:Winkler-recover} and Corollary~\ref{cor:Winkler-recover2}.
-The following proposition combined with Theorem~\ref{thm:biinterpretableskolem} allows us to recover Theorem~\ref{thm:skolem}, the other result from Winkler.
+The conditions of Theorem~\ref{thm:psd1} are satisfied when $L_\cap$ is the empty one-sorted language and $T_\cap$ is the theory of infinite sets.
+So we recover Winkler's theorem on disjoint unions of theories~\cite{Winkler}.
+Using similar ideas, we recover Winkler's theorem on generic Skolemizations; see Section~\ref{sec:examples}.